kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/03-database-storage/01-create-store-model.md

   }
   this.slug = slug(this.name);
   next();
-  // TODO make more resiliant so slugs are unique
+  // TODO make more resilient so slugs are unique
 });
 ```